 - are allergic to the vaccine

-- have a fever (high temperature) at the time of the vaccination appointment – wait until they have recovered
+- have a high temperature at the time of the vaccination appointment – wait until they've recovered

-- have signs of a neurological problem that is getting worse, including poorly controlled epilepsy – wait until they have been seen by a specialist
+- have a neurological problem that’s getting worse, including poorly controlled epilepsy – wait until they’ve been seen by a specialist

-The vaccine should not be given to babies who have had a severe allergic reaction (anaphylaxis) to a previous dose of the vaccine or a reaction to any part of the vaccine that may be present in trace amounts, such as neomycin, streptomycin or polymixin B.
+The 6-in-1 vaccine should not be given to babies who have had a severe allergic reaction (anaphylaxis) to a previous dose of the vaccine, or a reaction to any part of the vaccine that may be present in trace amounts, such as neomycin, streptomycin or polymixin B.

 There's no need to postpone vaccination if your baby has a minor illness, such as a cough or a cold with no temperature.

-It's best for babies to be vaccinated at the recommended age, as they are then protected from serious diseases as early in life as possible.
+It's best if your baby has the 6-in-1 vaccine at the recommended age so that they’re protected from serious conditions as early in life as possible.

-If your baby has missed an appointment for the 6-in-1 vaccination – it's never too late to have it.
-Make an appointment with your GP surgery or local child health clinic.
+If your baby has missed an appointment for the 6-in-1 vaccine, it's never too late to have it.
+Make an appointment at your GP surgery or local child health clinic.